 From the detailed data source view you can perform the following actions:

 - View and copy the data source key

 - Add or remove event specifications

-- View live events related to an event specification
+- Navigate to view live events related to an event specification

 - And more…

-- Lastly, make sure to Save and Publish.
-If you do not save and publish your data source, you will not be able to find it when configuring your Braze connector.
+- Lastly, select Save / Publish found at the top of the page.
+If you do not publish your source, you will be unable to find it when configuring your Braze connector.

-For further instruction on setting up and editing your data source, check out here.
+Refer to Data Sources for further instruction on setting up and editing your data source.